AlexR3000/SeminarATC/README.md

       A map.html which contains the folium map.
 Is requested and loaded in an Iframe when opening index.html

 ## Getting Started
-  Manual for using the application locally.
+  Manual for running the application locally.

 ### Prerequisites
   - Docker
   - AWS SAM cli
-  - AWS profile named "atc" with us-west-2 as selected region and arbitrary random access-keys
   - Access to the internal network of the HSO with the correct permissions
   - Several python libraries
     - folium